 Be aware some people may have dual residency that authorises them to have ordinary residence in more than one country at the same time.

 - Not just anyone can be a director.
 There are types of people who are deemed not eligible to be a director of a company.
 For a comprehensive list, check out Australian Securities and Investments Commission’s Who Can Be A Director.

 - A director must be at least 18 years of old.

 - A person must consent to becoming a director.

 - Non-Australian residents can be appointed depending on the type of company and the number of directors the company has residing in Australia.

 Before a person is appointed as a company director, it is important a decision is made after considering the rules and regulations.
 Otherwise, legal problems can arise, which can negatively affect the company.

 Are you unsure of your obligations as a company director?
 LawPath can connect you with an experienced business lawyer.

 Ready to register a company?
-Contact a LawPath consultant on 1800 529 728 to learn more about customising legal documents, obtaining a fixed-fee quote from our network of 700+ expert lawyers or to get answers to your legal questions.
+Contact a LawPath consultant on 1800 529 728 to learn more about customising legal documents, obtaining a fixed-fee quote from our largest online network of expert lawyers or to get answers to your legal questions.